 In 1370 (1950), he travelled to Somalia and was made Imam of Masjid Mirwas in Mogadishu.
 He remained there for a year and a half, during which time Habib Ahmad Mashhur al-Haddad visited him.
 He taught constantly and oversaw the establishment of a ribat in the town of Baidoa.

-Habib Muhammad had long wished to establish a ribat in the city of al-Bayda.
+Many years before, Habib `Abdullah bin `Umar al-Shatiri had told Habib Muhammad that he would establish his own ribat in the city of al-Bayda’, and he strove to make this a reality.
 He sought financial support in Aden and Ethiopia, and preliminary construction was completed in 1380 (1960).
 Many people saw the Messenger of Allah ﷺ in their dreams giving good tidings of the success of the Ribat.
 Someone saw him planting his blessed foot in the Ribat saying: “This will remain as long as my Ummah remains.”
 Habib Muhammad was in need of a teacher so he requested that Habib Muhammad bin Salim bin Hafiz send someone from Tarim.
 Habib Muhammad selected Habib Zayn bin Ibrahim bin Sumayt, who became the Ribat’s greatest teacher and remained in al-Bayda’ for around twenty years.
 In 1402 (1981), Habib `Umar bin Muhammad bin Salim bin Hafiz left a troubled Hadramawt and came to al-Bayda’.
 He spent ten years taking knowledge from Habib Muhammad, who married his daughter to him.
 Habib `Umar also taught in the Ribat and expended great efforts calling the people of the region to Allah and His Messenger ﷺ.
 All of this was the best preparation for his return to Hadramawt after the fall of the socialist regime and his eventual establishment of his own ribat, Dar al-Mustafa.

 Habib Muhammad was staunch in his opposition to the socialist government that came into power in South Yemen in 1387 (1967) which led to his imprisonment in al-Mukalla’ on a visit to Hadramawt in 1390 (1970).
 But this did not prevent him from calling to Allah and, in his time there, the prison was transformed.
 The five prayers were established in congregation and Habib Muhammad delivered lectures and lessons to the inmates.
 Due in part to the intercession of Habib `Abd al-Qadir al-Saqqaf and Habib Ja`far al-`Aydarus, he was eventually released and he returned to al-Bayda’.
 He thanked them for their efforts and warned the scholars of Tarim and Say’un of the danger of remaining in Hadramawt.